 According to Kulick, it was Stanley who felt that he would be unable to handle the production and so sought professional assistance.
 ‘It was Paul’s insecurity, ‘You know, maybe I need help?’
 And I said, ‘Help?
 What kind of help?
 It’s just music.
 We know when it’s right.’
 So Jeff Glixman really had no effect on us whatsoever,’ he explained.
 ‘I’m not saying anything bad about the guy.
 He was fine and he wasn’t condescending in any way shape or form to me.
 He knew Paul loved my playing.’
 Glixman would oversee the recording of only four songs before parting ways and leaving Stanley to complete the sessions.
 Despite having been the first of KISS to enter the studio, he would prove to be the last one to leave, with recording finally coming to an end in July, just weeks before the intended release date.

+While the project may have been deemed a failure, it had allowed KISS to demonstrate different aspects to their talents that they had not displayed on their earlier records.
 ‘That album was a risk, but it was necessary,’ admitted Simmons to MusicRadar in 2012.
 ‘At that point, Ace and Peter, god love them, had succumbed to alcohol and drugs in a deep way.
-We had done a movie, KISS Meets the Phantom of the Park and during the movie they would disappear and we’d have to have actors sit in for them in make-up, just pathetic behaviour.
+We had done a movie, KISS Meets the Phantom of the Park and during the movie they would disappear and we’d have to have actors sit in for them in make-up; just pathetic behaviour.
 We had a meeting and Ace said he wanted to leave and have a solo career.
 We told him to have a solo career but stay in the band, have your cake and eat it too.
 ‘No, I’m going to have my own solo career and show you that I can sell ten million records.”